automas-dev/reusable-workflows/README.md

 > - minor: feat
 > - major: any of the above keywords followed by a '!' character, or 'BREAKING CHANGE:' in commit body

+To stop this workflow from running, include `NO RELEASE` in the commit message.

 ### Inputs

 | Name         | Required | Default | Description                       |